affinidi/affinidi-tdk-dotnet/CONTRIBUTING.md

 dotnet cake --target IntegrationTest
 ```

+❗️NOTE: If your project contains more than 7 wallets, all wallets will be deleted 💣 to prevent test failures caused by backend ResourceLimitExceeded errors (maximum of 10 wallets allowed per project).

 ### Formating and fixing lint issues

 Before pushing code, please make sure to propperly format.